Aava-Android/widget-wiz-public/README.md

 Clone the repository to your PC

-Install dependencies using: npm install
+Install dependencies using: npm install --force

 Modify .../node_modules/react-native-android-shell/android/build.gradle  by changing the content of build.gradle to content of fix.txt (included in repository)